Justify wins Triple Crown with victory at Belmont

 "Just so blessed that this happened," he told broadcaster NBC.

+Baffert also trained Triple Crown winner American Pharoah in 2015.
+Baffert -- who has won more Triple Crown races than anyone -- complimented his team for helping the horse, which ran three major, testing races in five weeks.

+Justify became the 13th thoroughbred to win horse racing's Triple Crown.
+He has won all six races he has run this year.

-Gronkowski, named for the NFL player, finished second, less than two lengths back.
+Gronkowski, named for the NFL player, finished second, having been last for much of the race.
 Hofburg was third.

-Baffert also trained Triple Crown winner American Pharoah in 2015.

-Justify has won all six stakes races he has run.